Carl Wieman on Teaching

 Gregg Keizer warns that Google Chrome can not be updated beyond version 49 on systems running WindowsXP or Vista.
 According to Keizer:

 The upgrade to Chrome 50 will not be recognized or downloaded by personal computers running Windows XP, Windows Vista, OS X Snow Leopard, OS X Lion or OS X Mountain Lion.
 Those operating systems debuted between 2001 (XP) and 2012 (Mountain Lion).
-Users of those OSes will be permanently stuck on Chrome 49, getting neither upgrades to new versions nor security patches for newly discovered vulnerabilities.
+Users of those OSes will be permanently stuck on Chrome 49, getting neither upgrades to new versions nor security patches for newly discovered vulnerabilities.-DD

 Jon Gold provides a slideshow demonstrating the features of Vivaldi , a new web browser which counters the trend toward a minimalist interface.
 It can be downloaded here: https://vivaldi.com/download/?lang=en_US.